Key Takeaways

 Beyond the risk of chronic health conditions and diseases, there are other personal traits that are linked to genetics.

-Physical traits such as eye color and height are obviously connected to heredity, but other characteristics and preferences are too.
-A number of these are available through GenoWell testing, including:
+Physical traits such as eye color and height are obviously connected to heredity, but other interesting characteristics and preferences are too.
+A number of these are available through GenoWell screening, including:

 - caffeine metabolism